May Celebrates the Kentucky Derby, Cinco de Mayo, and Mother’s Day

 Meyer Lemon Mascarpone Trifle by Gina at SPCookie Queen

-Soooo, what do you think of that spread?
-Did we leave out any of your favorites?
-Let me know and I’ll remember it for next year!
-Thank you to my NorCal and SoCal blogger buddies for contributing to our Bodacious Brunch!
-As you can see, we love the fresh seasonal flavors of spring: strawberries, avocados, and Meyer lemon and, of course, you can’t go wrong with crowd pleasers like bacon and chocolate!
+Soooo, what do you think of our Bodacious Brunch spread?
+Thank you to my NorCal and SoCal blogger buddies for contributing their Mother’s Day brunch recipes.
+As you can see, we love the fresh seasonal flavors of spring: strawberries, avocados, and Meyer lemon, and, of course, you can’t go wrong with crowd-pleasers like bacon and chocolate!